 Usually, there is a proportional increase in the stress, workload, and pressure that design teams face, which can be a bottleneck to further growth.

-DesignOps eliminates these bottlenecks and helps companies scale by:
+DesignOps eliminate these bottlenecks and helps companies scale by:

 The most important thing to note is that DesignOps is a mindset that has to be ingrained into the very principles of an organization for it to be effective.